agile-students-fall2025/1-project-proposal-team-1/instructions.md

 Understanding who your end-users are, and ideally speaking with some along the way, will help you refine your designs to be suitable for your audience, and understand whether you have succeeded at the end or not.

+The software is designed for families with multiple members.
+The app is intended to be used by parents, guardians, babysitters, teens, and older children.

 ### How?

 A description of what the system will do from an end-user's perspective.
 Be as complete as necessary to fully explain the system, but do not worry about technical implementation - this will be developed in subsequent work.

+Users can join their families "Home" where they will have access to eachother's schedules.
+Users can log their own personal schedule, and set family reminders for special events.

 ### Scope

 A brief justification that the proposal is neither too easy nor too ambitions for a group of approximately 4 - 6 programmers to undertake in one semester.

+The app is very straight-forward, it is ultimately a scheduling app with a page for the user's scedule, and a separate page for a family schedule.
+There also needs to be a notification implementation and possibly a text/communication feature which will require more research.

 ## Submission